|Dates||February 14, 2021

-Originally a Christian holiday, Valentine's Day is a celebration of romantic love occurring annually on February 14.
+Valentine's Day is a celebration of romantic love and (much less so) St. Valentine, occurring annually on February 14.

-Although its origin is associated by legend Saint Valentine in Roman Catholicism, the fact is Valentine's Day is not a religious holiday and never really has been.
-Valentine's Day has historical roots mainly in Greco-Roman pagan fertility festivals and the medieval notion that birds pair off to mate on February 14.
+Although associated with a Catholic saint, Valentine's Day is not a religious holiday and never really has been.
+It is primarily rooted in Greco-Roman pagan fertility festivals and the medieval notion that birds pair off to mate on February 14.

 The history of exchanging cards and other tokens of love on February 14 began to develop in England and France in the 14th and 15th centuries and became especially popular in the United States in the 19th and 20th centuries.